FlyingDutchmanGames/battle_box/README.md

 ### Nice to Haves

-- [ ] Game Engine Stats Server/Interface (# Live Games, # Most Active Lobby, # Connections)?
+- Game Engine Stats Server/Interface (# Live Games, # Most Active Lobby, # Connections)?
-- [ ] Build TicTacToe as proof of game engine extendability
+- Build TicTacToe/Othello/ as proof of game engine extendability
-- [ ] Pass timing info to the game so it can do move timing
+- Pass timing info to the game so it can do move timing
-- [ ] Make all tests async by passing the ecto sandbox to all of the game engine
+- Make all tests async by passing the ecto sandbox to all of the game engine

 ### Useful SQL